 Female hair loss can be permanent if a patient does not seek treatment promptly.
 Most women experience a range of mild to moderate loss.
 If a person is comfortable with their appearance, treatment is not necessary.

 The United States Food and Drug Administration has approved minoxidil for treating female pattern baldness.
-This medicine is applied directly to the scalp, usually twice a day with the two-percent concentration.
+This medicine is applied directly to the scalp, usually twice a day with a two-percent concentration.
 However, the 5% foam offers a more convenient, less greasy option.
 And it is usually more effective.
 The medication slows or stops loss altogether, and it may help with regrowth in 20 to 25 percent of patients.
 This prescription is a long-term treatment, and patients will experience renewed hair loss if they stop taking it.

 Spironolactone is an oral medication that a doctor may prescribe for female hair loss if minoxidil does not work.
 Spironolactone can be an effective medication for women who have an overabundance of androgen, but it is not approved for hair loss.